jbzteam/jbzteam.github.io/_posts/HarekazeCTF2018/2018-02-11-A_custom_CSS_for_the_flag.md

 Found:}
 ```

 How to find the 2 css properties with these letters?
-Let's check the CSS properties one by one to see which ones have the corrisponding letters.
+Let's check the CSS properties one by one to see which ones have the matching letters.

 Could we use Python, C, or GO?
 Yes, but we prefer the quick and dirty `grep` and `awk`!